Trying to understand: is it a coincidence that the gates are wide open for garbage sign ups?

 But it does show that Softr already authenticates email addresses natively.

 So Softr could deploy email verification with sign up, or at least email authentication.
-My question is why haven’t you applied this functionality to the Sign Up block by now?
+My question is why didn’t Softr apply this functionality to the Sign Up block years ago, before you pivoted to “primarily client portals and internal tool” builders this year?
+I think Softr should make this right by deploying it on your Sign Up Blocks, at least for paying Softr customers.